aleksandr-agadzhanov/minbpe-reimplementation/README.md

-A `RegexTokenizer` vocabulary was trained on 100 MB of text from the [FineWeb-Edu](https://huggingface.co/datasets/HuggingFaceFW/fineweb-edu) dataset, producing a vocabulary of 16,389 tokens: 256 base byte tokens, 16,128 learned merges, and 5 special tokens.
+A `RegexTokenizer` vocabulary was trained on 100 MB of text from the [FineWeb-Edu](https://huggingface.co/datasets/HuggingFaceFW/fineweb-edu) dataset, producing a vocabulary of 16,384 tokens: 256 base byte tokens, 16,127 learned merges, and 1 special token.
 In this setup, the full training run completed in under 15 minutes.

 `compare_with_tiktoken.py` compares this tokenizer's output against OpenAI's